-This article was written as a proposal for one of my courses, so its tone is academic.
+This article was written as a proposal for one of my courses.
 Enjoy!

 About three years ago, I was introduced to a young woman, here fictionally named Merida, for a Tarot reading.
 A friend of mine had met Merida at work, and by listening to her troubles had decided a reading would do her good.
 Since Merida was a friend of a friend, it felt right to give the reading informally and for free.
 This ended up being a good choice, since Merida was young and poor, and would never have considered consulting a professional of any kind for help, let alone be able to afford such help.
 We ended up becoming friends and having several readings over the year, where I found her troubles to be surprisingly difficult and complex.
 Over the time we met, she realized a lot about her circumstances and made many brave choices to improve her life.

 It is this relationship which forms the basis of this proposal.
 It is common sense, now supported also by research that people can help one another profoundly by being simply available to listen with a sympathetic and honest ear.
 Amateur counseling using folk therapies – Tarot in particular – can empower each of us to offer intuitive, profound advice in response to even some of life’s most puzzling questions.
 The surprising part is just how helpful we can be, how a common person uneducated in formal counseling performs as well as the professional in many cases, and why this suggests that we have more confidence in our own intuition and ability to help one another than we think.
 We will explore this idea through examining Merida’s story, examining along the way the elements which made this particular story a success.